-Please check you are in our catchment area.
-If registering with us for the first time your postcode must fall in the blue area.
+Please check if you are in our catchment area on the map below.
+If registering with us for the first time, your postcode must be within the limits represented by the red line.

 New born babies - we do not register a baby without at least one parent registering with us too, preferably both.
 This is for clinical safety reasons.